-When the catheter is inserted, you may feel a brief, sharp pain.
-The movement of the catheter through your blood vessel may cause a feeling of pressure, but most people don't think it's painful.
+You may feel pressure when the doctor moves the catheter through your blood vessel into your heart.
 You may feel your heart skip when the catheter touches the walls of your heart.
 This is normal.

 The temperature in the catheterization lab is kept cool so that the equipment does not overheat.
-For many people, the hardest part of the test is having to lie still for an hour or longer on the hard table.
+For many people, the hardest part of the test is having to lie still for an hour or longer on the table.
 You may feel some stiffness or cramping.